kotlitecture/template-android-compose/processor/src/main/resources/kotli/template/android/compose/dataflow/config/facade/usage.md

 - `getDouble(key: String, defaultValue: () -> Int): Int` - Retrieves double value associated with the specified key from the configuration source.
 - `getFloat(key: String, defaultValue: () -> Float): Float` - Retrieves float value associated with the specified key from the configuration source.

-## Get started
+## Example

-Both the facade and decorator are pre-configured via dependency injection (DI) as singletons in `app.di.ProvidesConfigSource`.
+Both the **facade** and **decorator** are pre-configured via dependency injection (DI) as singletons in `app.di.ProvidesConfigSource`.

-*However*, it is recommended to use decorator methods instead of directly accessing facade methods, as the latter requires providing an extra parameter `defaultValue`, which might be hidden in the decorator.
+However, it is recommended to use decorator methods instead of directly accessing facade methods, as the latter requires providing an extra parameter `defaultValue`, which might be hidden in the decorator.

 To start using, just inject any of them to your DI managed class.